-Since the contest requires multiple sorties during each flight period; ground handling, take-off and landing are paramount design considerations.

-- Teams may fly multiple sorties within a 10 minute flight period.
+- 2 Since the contest requires multiple sorties during each flight period; ground handling, take-off and landing are paramount design considerations. - 2 Teams may fly multiple sorties within a 10 minute flight period.
 For each new sortie the team must switch to the opposite mission task.
-The time to unload and reload the payload for the next sortie is part of the flight period. - Aircraft will be brought to the flight line to begin the flight period with the payload for the first sortie (mission task) already loaded.
-Teams will be given a maximum of 2 minutes to place their aircraft on the starting line and prepare for competition before the judges start the timed flight period. - The aircraft payload must be emptied or reloaded before each additional sortie.
-Aircraft propulsion system(s) must be disarmed or "safed" during all payload changes.

-- Sorties may be repeated as many times as possible provided the aircraft has passed the downwind turn pylon before the time limit for the flight period ends. - Maximum flight support crew is: pilot, observer and 3 ground crew.
+The time to unload and reload the payload for the next sortie is part of the flight period. - 2 Aircraft will be brought to the flight line to begin the flight period with the payload for the first sortie (mission task) already loaded.
+Teams will be given a maximum of 2 minutes to place their aircraft on the starting line and prepare for competition before the judges start the timed flight period. - ¿ Aircraft may not have any work performed in the starting line queue, including any charging or replacement of batteries.
+Aircraft must be "Read to Fly" with no further actions required when they enter the starting queue. - 2 The aircraft payload must be emptied and reloaded before each additional sortie.
+Aircraft propulsion system(s) must be disarmed or "safed" during all payload changes. - 2 Sorties may be repeated as many times as possible provided the aircraft has passed the downwind turn pylon before the time limit for the flight period ends. - Maximum flight support crew is: pilot, observer, tally person and 3 ground crew.
 Only the designated ground crew may conduct the unloading/reloading.
-Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people. - The upwind turn will be made after passing the upwind pylon.
+Pilot and observer may be members of the ground crew, provided total ground crew size remains 3 people.
+The tally person will be responsible for recording the payload carried on each sortie and verifying the amounts with the contest judge (while the aircraft is on it's next flight lap). - ε The upwind turn will be made after passing the upwind pylon.
 The downwind turn will be made after passing the downwind pylon.
 Upwind and downwind pylons will be 500 feet from the starting line.
-Aircraft must be "straight and level" when passing the pylon before initiating the turn. - Aircraft must land on the paved portion of the runway.
-Aircraft may "run-off" the runway during roll-out. - After landing, aircraft will taxi back to the starting line to unload their payload, and reload for the next sortie.
-Wing-Walkers are allowed to accompany the plane during the taxi, but must wait at the starting line until the aircraft comes to a complete stop before going to assist the aircraft. - Aircraft that run off the runway during landing may be carried back to the runway by the ground crew to taxi back to the starting line.
-Aircraft that leave the runway will be returned to the runway at the nearest possible location. - Aircraft unable to taxi back to the starting line due to landing damage may be carried by the designated ground crew.
-Ground crew members will not be allowed to leave the starting line to retrieve the aircraft until the aircraft has stopped. - Aircraft experiencing minor landing damage may be repaired and fly additional sorties within the flight period.
+Aircraft must be "straight and level" when passing the pylon before initiating the turn.

+- ¿ Aircraft must land on the paved portion of the runway.
+Aircraft may "run-off" the runway during roll-out. - After landing, aircraft may taxi back to the starting line to unload their payload, and reload for the next sortie.
+Alternatively, aircraft may be carried back to the starting line, however the team may not leave the pit area to retrieve the aircraft until the aircraft has come to a complete stop, and they are signaled it is "Ok" to retrieve the aircraft by the flight line judge. - 2 Aircraft experiencing minor landing damage may be repaired and fly additional sorties within the flight period.
 Repairs must be made on the starting line, and may not begin until the payload has been unloaded.
 Repairs must be completed before the payload is reloaded for the next sortie.
 All team members may assist in repairs, only ground crew members may reload the aircraft. - Aircraft will be considered to have only minor damage if they can be repaired and presented as flight worthy within 30 minutes of the end of that flight period.
-Aircraft with only minor damage will be credited with their full Single Flight Score. - Aircraft which can be repaired during the competition, but not within 30 minutes of the flight period, will NOT be credited with a score for the last sortie flown, but will receive full credit for any prior sorties. - Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
+Aircraft with only minor damage will be credited with their full Single Flight Score. - Aircraft which can be repaired during the competition, but not within 30 minutes of the flight period, will NOT be credited with a score for that flight period. - 2 Flight altitude must be sufficient for safe terrain clearance and low enough to maintain good visual contact with the aircraft.
 Decisions on safe flight altitude will be at the discretion of the flight line judges and all rulings will be final.